 - 18 different colors

-- Weighted body for good casting distance
+- Weighted body for long casting distance

 Cons